A Legal Opinion of What You Can and Cannot Say

-To answer questions and concerns, it is always recommended to have a lawyer or a consultant’s opinion.
+To answer questions and concerns, always make sure to get a lawyer or consultant’s opinion.
 If you are looking for a consultant, check out founding member Allay Cannabis Consulting for any questions you might have!

 Commissioner, Office of the.
 “FDA Regulation of Cannabis and Cannabis-Derived Products: Q&A.” U.S. Food and Drug Administration, FDA, www.fda.gov/news-events/public-health-focus/fda-regulation-cannabis-and-cannabis-derived-products-including-cannabidiol-cbd.